pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ## Signal

-Sends a lightweight signal to all channel subscribers.
+Sends a lightweight signal to channel subscribers.

+Payload size:
-- Default payload limit: 64 bytes (payload only).
-Contact support for larger limits.
+- Default limit: 64 bytes for payload (URI and headers excluded).
+Contact support to request more.

 ### Method(s)

-To Signal a message:

 ```
 `1pubnub.Signal()